 Environment and sustainability are an important part of our philosophy at Lofoten Arctic Water.
 And we are constantly working to get better and help in the fight against pollution.

-Why Lofoten Arctic Water chose aluminum
+Why Lofoten Arctic Water chose aluminium

 Lofoten Arctic water has a goal of reducing microplastics in the sea.
 And the way we want to contribute is to stop using plastic, and instead use materials that can be recycled several times.
-That is why we have chosen to produce our new bottles in aluminum.
+That is why we have chosen to produce our new bottles in aluminium.

-When we started looking at manufactures for our aluminum bottle our choice was easy.
+When we started looking at manufactures for our aluminium bottle our choice was easy.
 We partnered with Ball Corporation due to their expertise and technical know-how.
 They are pioneers in packaging, continually innovating to make the most sustainable beverage packaging possible.

 We wanted to look at the possibilities to produce a bottle not only a can, and our choice was quite clear.
 Alumi-Tek® bottles from Ball do not compromise either end of the packaging spectrum.
 In addition to being infinitely recyclable and re-sealable, our aluminum bottles are light-proof and air tight ensuring that the purity and high quality of Lofoten Arctic Water is maintained.
-Aluminum is quick to chill and stays cold for longer, providing the premium experience that our customers expect and enjoy.
+Aluminium is quick to chill and stays cold for longer, providing the premium experience that our customers expect and enjoy.

 To contribute to a more circular economy, we have reviewed all our steps in the production.